Edmon L. Gallagher

-Edmon Louis "Ed" Gallagher (born May 31, 1979) is an American professor of Christian Scripture at Heritage Christian University in Florence, Alabama.
+Edmon Louis "Ed" Gallagher (born June 22, 1979) is an American professor of Christian Scripture at Heritage Christian University in Florence, Alabama.

 Life

 Gallagher is an associate minister at the Sherrod Ave.
 Church of Christ in Florence.
-He married to Jodi and they have six children.
+He is married to Jodi and they have six children.

 Education

 In 2001 Gallagher earned a B.A.
 (2001) and a M.A.
 (2002) at the Freed-Hardeman University.
 In 2007 he earned a M.Phil in Hebraic and Cognate Languages.
 From 2010 he holds a Ph.D. in the History of Biblical Interpretation at the Hebrew Union College-Jewish Institute of Religion under the tutelage of Adam Kamesar.